enkidevs/curriculum/General/Networking/extended-terminologies.md

 A firewall is a network security system that monitors *incoming and outgoing* network traffic and decides whether to *allow or block* specific traffic based on a defined set of security rules.

 This system can be a software program, a piece of hardware of a combination of both.
 A firewall is usually used for:
-- blocking access to **private networks** (intranet)
+- blocking access to **private networks** (intranets)
-- screening out malicious data that try to reach your computer over the Internet
+- screening malicious data that try to reach your computer over the Internet

 #### Proxy